‘This is how it will be at the end of the age…’

 The harvesters and the fishermen, Jesus tells us, represent the angels who will come at the end of the age to separate the wicked from the righteous.
 Matthew wants to weigh in forcefully not only that the Gospel is for everyone to hear, but also that everyone who hears will be judged by his or her response.
 The parables of the Weeds among the Wheat and the Dragnet full of Fish look forward to the Lord’s great declaration which we read in the Church on the Sunday of Last Judgment just before Lent.

 When the Son of Man comes in his glory, and all the angels with him, then he will sit on the throne of his glory.
-All the nations will be gathered before him, and he will separate people one from another as a shepherd separates the sheep from the goats…(Matt.
-25: 31-32)
+All the nations will be gathered before him, and he will separate people one from another as a shepherd separates the sheep from the goats…(Matthew 25: 31-32)

 Yet ‘gospel’ means good news, and the good news is that the Lord in His mercy gives us time for repentance and the chance to separate ourselves from the unrighteous before the great and final division at the last judgment.
 And so St. Paul tells us